dtolabs/dukesbank/examples/example2/README.md

 Application
 -----------

-Duke's Bank sample J2EE application running on JBoss and MySQL or Oracle.
+Duke's Bank sample J2EE application running on JBoss with MySQL or Oracle.

 Infrastructure
 --------------